prdotlol/Pr.lol/readme.md

 </p>

 ## About Pr.lol
 Pull request is a simple web application that elevates traditional online communities.
-Built from the ground up to encourgae discusssion and community engament in a wide variety (growing and extensible) formats.
+Built from the ground up to encourgae discusssion and community engament in a wide variety of growing and extensible formats.

 Pr.lol aims to be the best platform to build any kind of community online by combining the best of forums and real-time interactions between people.